MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-playground.md

     :::image type="content" source="../media/tutorials/chat/deploy-model.png" alt-text="Screenshot of the model details page with a button to deploy the model." lightbox="../media/tutorials/chat/deploy-model.png":::

-1. If you are already signed into a project, you won't see this step.
-Your model is deployed to your existing project.
-If you are not in a project, on the **Select or create a project** page:
+1. Models deploy into a project.
+If you are already in a project, the model is deployed there.
+If you are not yet in a project, you'll see a form to allow you to **Select or create a project**:

     * If you have a project you want to use, select it.
     * If you don't yet have a project: